 May to November is the ‘dry’ season and is characterised by warm temperatures, minimal rainfall and very little humidity.
 Cairns is a popular winter destination for many Australians for exactly these reasons.

-December to April is the ‘wet’ season.
+December to April is the ‘wet’ or rainy season.
 Temperatures are hot and humidity is high.
 The majority of Far North Queensland’s rainfall occurs in these months.

 How rainy is the wet season really?